Legality Campaign: The reasoning behind resignation

 Sending the vice president to China "certainly was part of his plans", by creating the aggravating factor of being in a communist country, impose a gap of several days before he could arrive in Brazil and, while away, prevent him from articulating his return.
 The core of the strategy would be the opposition of conservatives and the military to Goulart's inauguration.
-However, historian Hélio Silva contextualizes the trip to China as the result of an invitation extended to Goulart when he visited the USSR, still in Juscelino's government; this trip did not harm his candidacy.
+However, historian Hélio Silva contextualized the trip to China as the result of an invitation extended to Goulart when he visited the USSR, still in Juscelino's government; this trip did not harm his candidacy.
 During Jânio's government the invitation was repeated, and since the government already intended to send a trade mission, Goulart was selected.

-Jânio had favored within the Armed Forces officers of the "internationalist" wing and linked to the anti-communist Democratic Crusade faction, including the military ministers – Marshal Odílio Denys, Admiral Silvio Heck, and Brigadier Gabriel Grün Moss – and the Chief of Staff of the Armed Forces, the historical coup plotter Cordeiro de Farias.
-On one hand, Jânio excited many military men with his personalism, support from the UDN and promises of moralization and fighting corruption; on the other hand, Goulart faced opposition in the higher ranks since, as Vargas' Minister of Labor, he was overthrown by the Colonels' Manifesto.
+Jânio had favored officers of the "internationalist" wing and linked to the anti-communist Democratic Crusade faction within the Armed Forces, including the military ministers – marshal Odílio Denys, admiral Silvio Heck, and brigadier Gabriel Grün Moss – and the Chief of Staff of the Armed Forces, the historical coup plotter Cordeiro de Farias.
+On one hand, Jânio excited many military men with his personalism, support from the UDN and promises of moralization of politics and fight against corruption; on the other hand, Goulart faced opposition in the higher ranks since, as Vargas' Minister of Labor, he was overthrown by the Colonels' Manifesto.
 Goulart had proposed a 100% increase in the minimum wage, which would reach the pay of a second lieutenant, which, for the military, would subvert recruitment.
-The military of the "internationalist" wing judged him unprepared and associated with Vargas, Brizola, the left and revolutionary ideas.
+The military of the "internationalist" wing deemed Goulart unprepared and associated with Vargas, Brizola, the left and revolutionary ideas.